From the moment children are born, their needs become clear: warmth, comfort and nourishment, to name a few.

-“It works because of the simplicity,” Anderson says.
+“It works because of the simplicity,” Anderson said.
 “It is natural and normal.”

-“The reason for the C-section affects the newborn’s medical status,” Anderson says.
-“We typically take the baby to a room connected to the OR where he/she is dried off and evaluated.
+“The reason for the C-section affects the newborn’s medical status,” Anderson said.
+“We typically take the baby to a room connected to the OR where he or she is dried off and evaluated.
 If the baby is doing well, staff will bring the baby back into the OR and place the baby skin-to-skin while the mom is still having surgery. … If the mom is not feeling well or has had sedation, the father of the baby can be skin-to-skin during that time.”

 Trust your instincts

-It isn’t uncommon for parents — especially first-time parents — to feel uneasy about their ability to care for a newborn, but Anderson stresses that they already have what they need to succeed.
+It isn’t uncommon for parents — especially first-time parents — to feel uneasy about their ability to care for a newborn, but Anderson stressed that they already have what they need to succeed.

-“Relax, focus on your feelings and trust yourself,” she says.
+“Relax, focus on your feelings and trust yourself,” she said.
 “I think [kangaroo care] tells us that we need very little when it comes to giving our children what they need.”